‘All Of Us Are Dead’: Lee Yoo-mi defends her character’s “mean” personality

-South Korean actress Lee Yoo-mi has opened up about her role as Na-yeon on Netflix’s new zombie apocalypse series All Of Us Are Dead.
+South Korean actress Lee Yoo-mi has opened up about her role as Na-yeon in Netflix’s new hit zombie apocalypse series All Of Us Are Dead.

 - READ MORE: ‘All Of Us Are Dead’ review: a grisly zombie apocalypse that bites off more than it can chew